 Furthermore, she said that in South Africa gender stereotypes exist less between males and females in business development.

 “Research shows that differences between genders don’t exist in taking strategic business decisions.
 And the perception that society won’t accept a female starting a business is untrue,” she said.
-But even successful female entrepreneurs still need support.

 Attention must be paid to nurturing innovators as they move into production and distribution, according to Daphne Titus, United States Agency for International Development senior advisor for the Addis Ababa Peace, Security and Cooperation Framework for the Great Lakes Region.